-As mentioned in our previous blog, 4 Tips for Hong Kong Tax Filing and Statutory Audit, the audit and tax filing season can be a complicated process for companies of all sizes.
+As mentioned in our previous blog, 4 Tips for Hong Kong Tax Filing and Statutory Audit, the audit and profits tax filing season can be a complicated process for companies of all sizes.
+As many Hong Kong businesses are operated by individuals who do not ordinarily reside in the city, it’s very common that business owners will often not be entirely familiar with what this process entails and why it’s so important for their business.
 In this article, we look to provide further guidance on this topic, specifically for new businesses who are keen to understand what the audit process entails and what they can expect from their auditor.

 What you will learn from this article:

 1. What is an Audit?